codepath/android_guides/Drawables.md

 </vector>
 ```

-After setting the appropriate `app/build.gradle` configuration with `vectorDrawables.useSupportLibrary = true` [as shown here](https://github.com/AndroidDeveloperLB/MaterialPreferenceLibrary/blob/master/app/build.gradle#L8) we can then load vectors using the `app:srcCompat` property:
+We can then load vectors using the `app:srcCompat` property:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>